Eschatologue/CM_wiki/docs/class/bard/whispers.md

 Another creature can see through this disguise by succeeding on a Wisdom (Insight) check against your spell save DC, but it suffers a penalty equal to your Charisma modifier (minimum penalty of -1).

-Once you capture a shadow with this feature, you can't capture another one with it until you finish a Short or Long Rest.
+Once you capture a shadow with this feature, you can't capture another one with it until you finish a **:rest-short: Short** or **:rest-long: Long Rest**.

 ### Level 14: Shadow Lore